-Conscious of the severe impact on underserved local communities amid the first series of nationwide lockdowns, RYTHM Foundation reached out to several local partners and stakeholders to address these communities’ needs and identify approaches to tackling the issues.
+Despite the severe impact on underserved local communities amid the first series of nationwide lockdowns, RYTHM Foundation reached out to several local partners and stakeholders to address these communities’ needs and identify approaches to tackling the issues.

-As a result, the Foundation organised two symposiums – titled “Addressing Community Needs in Malaysia During the Pandemic” – in February and September 2021.
+As a result, the Foundation organised two symposiums – “Addressing Community Needs in Malaysia During the Pandemic” – in February and September 2021.